gatsbyjs/gatsby/docs/blog/2018-06-26-card-sort-results/index.md

 ## How did participants categorize the docs?

-Most people sorted the docs into the following categories (I included multiple names when the some category names were equally popular):
+People sorted the docs into the following categories:
 * Get Started / Welcome to Gatsby / Intro
 * Development environment
 * Releases & Migration